gberl001/FL25-ENR261-182/Week06/Week06-Assignments.md

 ### Script: `runProjectileMotion.m`

-Create a matlab script that prompts the user for input and runs the `projectileMotionWithKeyPoints()` function with their inputs.
+Create a MATLAB script that prompts the user for input and runs the `projectileMotionWithKeyPoints()` function with their inputs.

 **Requirements**: